Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Address Role Predictive Modeling

 We evaluate our role classifier using a stratified train/test split with an 80/20 ratio over the set of labeled addresses with the four coarse-grained role classes (cf. Section \ref{sec:samples_and_labels}).
 The model is optimized using the AdamW \cite{loshchilovdecoupled} optimizer with a learning rate of $10^{-3}$ and a weight decay of $0.2$.
 Training is conducted for up to 2k epochs with early stopping based on macro-F\textsubscript{1} score on the validation set, using a patience threshold of 10 epochs.
 The best-performing model checkpoint (by macro-F\textsubscript{1}) is selected for final evaluation.
-We conduct ablation study using with the input features of Poincaré embeddings $\mathbf{z}_v \in \mathbb{R}^{64}$, hierarchical descriptors $\mathbf{h}_v \in \mathbb{R}^{11}$ ($k=1$), and topology-aware node embeddings $\mathbf{r}_v \in \mathbb{R}^{64}$, with feature subsets in combination under different ablation settings.
-We named our model \textit{PoincaVec} and compare the method against three established node representation baselines: Node2Vec \cite{grover2016node2vec}, Role2Vec \cite{ahmed2019role2vec}, and FeatherNode \cite{rozemberczki2020characteristic}.
-We select Role2Vec, and FeatherNode as baselines for comparison due to their established efficacy in modeling blockchain transaction graphs, as evidenced in prior evaluations~\cite{gangemi2024overview, beres2021blockchain}.
-We adopt the same hyperparameter settings used in prior blockchain transaction address representation learning works \cite{poursafaei2021sigtran, beres2021blockchain} , setting the context size $10$, embedding dimension $64$, walk length $5$, number of walks per node $10$ for both Node2Vec and Role2Vec, while FeatherNode is configured SVD iterations 20.
-The baseline Node2Vec~\cite{grover2016node2vec} captures basic neighbour homophily-based proximity via biased random walks, while Role2Vec~\cite{ahmed2019role2vec} models structural equivalence by clustering nodes based on topological statistics (e.g., degree, triangle count, k-core number) into roles (types) and learning role-level embeddings where the nodes share the same role obtain the same embedding vector.
-FeatherNode \cite{rozemberczki2020characteristic} incorporates spectral and node-level distributional features from attributed graphs by applying Fourier transforms of empirical distributions to neighbourhood feature aggregations.
-These aggregations are subsequently compressed using truncated Singular Value Decomposition (SVD), yielding node embeddings that are invariant to permutation and sensitive to local graph structure.
+We conduct an ablation study using the input features of Poincaré embeddings $\mathbf{z}_v \in \mathbb{R}^{64}$, hierarchical descriptors $\mathbf{h}_v \in \mathbb{R}^{11}$ ($k=1$), and topology-aware node embeddings $\mathbf{r}_v \in \mathbb{R}^{64}$, with feature subsets in combination under various ablation settings.
+We compare our model \textit{PoincaVec} against three established node representation baselines: Node2Vec \cite{grover2016node2vec}, Role2Vec \cite{ahmed2019role2vec}, and FeatherNode \cite{rozemberczki2020characteristic}, included for their demonstrated performance on blockchain transaction graphs in prior evaluations~\cite{gangemi2024overview, beres2021blockchain}.
+We adopt the same hyperparameter settings as in prior blockchain address representation learning works \cite{poursafaei2021sigtran, beres2021blockchain}, setting the context size $10$, embedding dimension $64$, walk length $5$, number of walks per node $10$ for both Node2Vec and Role2Vec, while FeatherNode is configured Singular Value Decomposition (SVD) iterations 20.
+The baseline Node2Vec~\cite{grover2016node2vec} captures basic neighbour homophily-based proximity via biased random walks, while Role2Vec~\cite{ahmed2019role2vec} models structural equivalence by clustering nodes based on topological statistics into roles (types) and learning role-level embeddings where the nodes share the same role obtain the same embedding vector.
+FeatherNode \cite{rozemberczki2020characteristic} incorporates spectral and node-level distributional features from attributed graphs by applying Fourier transforms of empirical distributions to neighbourhood feature aggregations, subsequently compressed using truncated SVD, yielding node embeddings invariant to permutation and sensitive to local graph structure.
+Table~\ref{tab:role-results} presents the classification performance of PoincaVec and several baseline embedding methods on the RWA U.S. Treasury dataset.
+PoincaVec (w/ H, w/o T) outperforms all baselines with an F\textsubscript{1} of 0.693.
+Integrating hierarchical radius features with topology-aware node vectors derived from truncated random walks (w/ H, w/ T) yields an F1 score of 0.726.
+These results demonstrate that the PoincaVec embeddings, produced by the proposed method enriched with structural features, provide competitive representational capacity for role inference in blockchain transaction graphs.